WELCOME TO WORSHIP

 We, The United Church of Clinton, have always lived our vision statement, “God’s People Loving and Serving God.”
 We believe that each of us have been created in God’s image, an image that is diverse, compassionate, and welcoming.
 We look to live our mission statement as we continue to love God and our neighbors passionately.
 We encourage and create a sense of love and belonging to God’s family including but not limited to people of all ages, cultures, races, economic backgrounds, sexual orientation, gender identities, physical or mental abilities, family structures, or spiritual traditions.
 All are welcome to join fully in the life of the church including participating in leadership roles, encouraging and creating a sense of love and belonging to God’s family.
 We live and bear testimony to our faith by being an example of Christian living, welcoming all no matter where an individual may be on life’s journey.
 Reaching out to our local, national and global communities of neighbors using our spiritual gifts in faithful service to those in need.
 We commit ourselves to becoming an Open and Affirming Congregation and Reconciling Church Member.

-or any other donation supporting The United Church of Clinton right on our website?
-Go to back to the home page and click the blue button on the right that says “online giving.”
+- or any other donation supporting The United Church of Clinton right on our website?
+Go back to www.ClintonUnitedChurch.org and click the blue button on the right that says “online giving.”